DataMaster-2501/DataMaster-Android-AdBlock-Hosts/README.md

 This list is made from many sources.
 From: The Websites I visit & the App's I use but most of all I go out on the net looking for Ads & Trackers to block.
-(It's a Hobby) I've ran 100s of app over my andorid emulator logging all network traffic I also handpick domain names to block that I find from other lists.
+(It's a Hobby) I've ran 100s of app over my andorid emulator logging all network traffic.
+I also handpick domain names to block that I find from other lists.
 When I do find a domain name I wish to block I then find all subdomains for that domain name by using various subdomain scanning tools.